learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/04_react_forms/assets/slide.md

 <div style="font-size: 0.8em">

-- When setState is called, React will re-render that component and all of its children
+- When setState is called, React will re-render that component and all of its children {.fragment}
-- This is an expensive operation, so React optimizes by running a diffing algorithm to decide which components actually need to trigger committed changes to the DOM.
+- This is an expensive operation, so React optimizes by running a diffing algorithm to decide which components actually need to trigger committed changes to the DOM. {.fragment}
-- This diffing process is called [reconciliation](https://reactwithhooks.netlify.app/docs/reconciliation.html)
+- This diffing process is called [reconciliation](https://reactwithhooks.netlify.app/docs/reconciliation.html) {.fragment}
 - During reconciliation, React compares its own picture of the current state of the DOM tree with what it should look like after the change.
-Using this diff, the minimal DOM manipulation necessary is committed to reconcile the current DOM tree with what it should be after the change to state.
+Using this diff, the minimal DOM manipulation necessary is committed to reconcile the current DOM tree with what it should be after the change to state. {.fragment}

 </div>